Harsh-nandanshukla/Summer_Research_Intern_IIITA/README.md

 - **Concept**:
   - Apply Low Pass and High Pass filters to clean and perturbed test sets.
   - Compute correlation for L & H (clean), Lp & Hp (perturbed), and across clean/perturbed.
-  - To work on the immages created by  Low Pass and High Pass filters by observing their correlations and discoverinng the archtecture to acheive the aim.
+  - To work on the images created by  Low Pass and High Pass filters by observing their correlations and discoverinng the archtecture to acheive the aim.

 ## Tools & Frameworks Used
 - Python, PyTorch, NumPy, Matplotlib, Pandas